 - Submit version for review

-Before your app can be submitted to the Store however, your app development company will need to ensure that the app passes the App Store Review Guidelines and that they or you have an Apple developer program account.
+Before your app can be submitted to the Store however, your mobile app development company will need to ensure that the app passes the App Store Review Guidelines and that they or you have an Apple developer program account.

 What do you need to submit your app to the store?

 App developers should cover the majority of what’s needed to submit to the store, but you should always provide input and get involved to make sure you’re best reflecting your brand, project and app itself.

 Name: The name of your app that end users will see.